-Engaging a channel's solo [24] switch will cause this dramatic turn of events: Any existing control room source selections will be replaced by the solo signal, appearing in the control room, headphones, and in the right meter.
-The audible solo levels are then controlled by the control room / submix [34] knob.
+Engaging a channel's solo [24] switch will cause this dramatic turn of events: Any existing source matrix selections will be replaced by the solo signal, appearing in the control room, headphones, and meter.
+The audible solo levels are then controlled by the control room / submix [34] fader.
 The solo levels appearing on the right meter display are not controlled by anything - you wouldn't want that.
 You want to see the actual channel level on the meter display regardless of how loud you're listening.